Sustainable use of forests

 1) Working with forest-related industries

-We’re helping improve forest management through partnerships like our Global Forest & Trade Network, negotiating with the timber trade and others.
+We’re helping improve forest management through partnerships like our Global Forest and Trade Network, negotiating with the timber trade and others.
 We also promote forest certification through the Forest Stewardship Council (FSC), and are helping to build the market for sustainable forest products.

 We’re asking governments to get tougher on illegal and unsustainable logging and we support the European Union Timber Regulation to outlaw the import of illegal timber and wood products into the EU.